bwallace7430/chess/notes.md

 ### Writing Tests
 When you write tests, run them with coverage to see what they cover.
 ### Database
 Text fields are for large groups of text.
 JSON files can be blob or text.
+## Week 10
+### MySQL Phase 4
+DO NOT PUT YOUR CREDENTIALS ON GITHUB.
+USE THE GITIGNORE FILE.
+Things left to do: gitignore file, password hashing, chess game jsonifying and unjsonifying, database tests.